-Dual Chemical Threat Lurks in Store BeveragesHealthy Living
+Dual Chemical Threat Lurks in Store BeveragesUpdated: July 21, 2017Healthy Living

-On my flight home from the Wise Traditions Conference last month, I took some time to flip through a health magazine that was included in the Conference packet of vendor brochures and flyers.
+On my flight home from a conference recently, I took some time to flip through a health magazine that was included in the Conference packet of vendor brochures and flyers.

 I normally don’t read these types of magazines as they are typically one sided marketing pieces, but since I was just relaxing and the only alternative was browsing the airline catalog (not!), I decided to flip through the pages and see if anything interesting jumped out at me.

 I quickly came across an article about the dangers of sodium benzoate.
 This supposedly “safe” food additive has been used for almost 100 years as a preservative to discourage the growth of fungus and bacteria.

 Sodium benzoate is another ubiquitous chemical much like MSG.
 It is contained in the majority of sodas, fruit juices, salad dressings, condiments and even some over the counter meds.
 Turns out that the tests on this chemical are seriously out of date and even the World Health Organization noted in 2000 that the available science to support safe consumption of sodium benzoate is rather sketchy.

 The most disturbing effect of consuming sodium benzoate is its effect on cellular DNA.
 Cells exposed to this chemical experience total DNA inactivation and increased production of free radicals.
 DNA deactivation occurs through damage to the cell mitochondria, which are responsible for transforming oxygen into cellular energy.